1994 Australian Open – Women's singles

 Steffi Graf defeated Arantxa Sánchez Vicario in the final, 6–0, 6–2 to win the women's singles tennis title at the 1994 Australian Open.
-With the win, she achieved a non-calendar-year Grand Slam, dubbed the 'Steffi Slam'.
-This was the second time in Graf's career where she won four consecutive majors, after achieving the Grand Slam in 1988.
-Graf did not lose a set en route to the title.
+It was her fourth Australian Open title and 15th major singles title overall.
+With the win, Graf achieved a non-calendar-year Grand Slam, dubbed the 'Steffi Slam'.
+This was the second time in her career that she won four consecutive majors, after achieving the Grand Slam in 1988.
+For the third time in her career, Graf did not lose a set during the tournament.

 Monica Seles was the three-time reigning champion, but did not participate due to her stabbing in April 1993.